25th anniversary events | The Jancis Robinson Story

 Argentina’s wine exports way down

 In January, Argentina’s National Institute of Viticulture (INV) published their latest export report.
 The country exported 1.9 million hectolitres worth of wine worth $661 million in 2025.
-This reflects a 6.8% drop in volume and a 7.2% drop in value compared to 2024.
+This reflects a 6.8% drop in volume and a 7.2% drop in value compared with 2024.
 This is the lowest export value in more than 15 years and the lowest export volume in more than 20.

 UK now boasts highest wine taxes in Europe

-As of this Sunday, 8 February, Chancellor Rachel Reeves’ hike on alcohol duty – introduced in the autumn budget – will take effect, increasing the tax on alcoholic drinks by 3.66%.
+As of this Sunday, 8 February, Chancellor Rachel Reeves’ hike on alcohol duty – introduced in the autumn Budget – will take effect, increasing the tax on alcoholic drinks by 3.66%.
 This change will result in the UK overtaking Finland for the highest wine taxes in all of Europe.
 A treasury spokesperson is quoted in The Telegraph, ‘Alcohol duty plays an important role in ensuring public finances remain fair and strong and funds the public services people rely on every day.’
-But the Wine and Spirits Trade Association estimates that weakened demand due to higher prices will result in a £180m fall in total tax receipts from alcohol duties compared to last year.
+But the Wine and Spirits Trade Association estimates that weakened demand due to higher prices will result in a £180m fall in total tax receipts from alcohol duties compared with last year.

 Five influential wine figures lost